Refer a Patient

 We provide many resources for patients and families.
 Providers may find these helpful to understand our services and share with their patients and families:

-- Outpatient Eating Disorders (PDF) (how our program works)
+- Eating Disorders referral algorithm (PDF)

 - Family-Based Therapy Providers for Eating Disorders (PDF) (King County, WA)

 - How to Find a Therapist (PDF) (Spanish)

 - Meal Support Training for Parents (PDF) (Spanish) (offered by Psychiatry twice a week for children and teens who are current Seattle Children’s patients; no appointment needed)

 - Outpatient Eating Disorders Program Infographic (PDF) (how our program works)

 - Restoring Nutrition: What to Expect During Your Child’s Hospital Stay (Spanish) (PDF) (useful if the family is being sent to the Emergency Department for admission)